JordanFrecon/jordanfrecon.github.io/_posts/2022-06-24-experiment-development-model.md.md

 ## Development model

-Amongst the various popular software development models, I will focus on one of the most popular, namely *Agile*.
+Amongst the various software development models, I will focus on one of the most popular, namely *Agile*.

 <img class="post-img" src="/images/posts/agile.png" alt="Agile Model"/>